EvolEcolGroup/pastclim/README.md

 website, the version number is in red and in the format x.x.x.9xxx, indicating it is a development version).

-Pastclim currently includes data from Beyer et al 2020, a reconstruction of climate based on the HadCM3 model for the last 120k years, and Krapp et al 2021, which covers the last 800k years.
+`pastclim` currently includes data from Beyer et al 2020, a reconstruction of climate based on the HadCM3 model for the last 120k years, and Krapp et al 2021, which covers the last 800k years.
 The reconstructions are bias-corrected and downscaled to 0.5 degree.
 More details on these